tbreslein/dotfiles/README.md

 ## format with encryption

-After booting into the medium, and partitioning the disk, setup looks and mount everything
+After booting into the medium, and partitioning the disk, setup luks and mount everything

 ```bash
 cryptsetup --type luks1 luksFormat /path/to/root/device